Occurs when the mouse pointer enters the bounds of this element.

 Assembly: PresentationCore (in PresentationCore.dll)

-is a routed event that uses the direct event handling routing strategy.
+is a that uses the direct event handling routing strategy.
 Direct routed events are not raised along a route; instead, they are handled in the same element where they are raised.
 However, they do enable other aspects of routed event behavior, such as event triggers in styles.

 This event creates an alias for the Mouse.MouseEnter attached event for this class, so that is part of the class members list when UIElement is inherited as a base element.
 Event handlers that are attached to the event are attached to the underlying Mouse.MouseEnter attached event and receive the same event data instance.

 A Button (or any ButtonBase derived class) has native handling for a KeyDown event when the button has focus, and the pressed key is the space bar.
 The native handling raises the Click event with the button as the source, and also captures the mouse, even though the mouse pointer does not appear to move.
 As a result of the mouse capture, a event is also raised with the button as the source.
 In general, if an element captures the mouse, then is raised, as well as GotMouseCapture and possibly other control-specific events.